philipho/effective-java-lab/items/item01_static_factory_methods/notes.md

 - Return any subtype of their return type
 - Potentially avoid creating new objects

+## Naming Convention
+- from
+- of
+- valueOf
+- instance or getInstance
+- create or newInstance

 ## Bad
 - Forces creation of new objects every time.
 - Can only return the exact class type.